Posted by Bulk Nutrients in Health / Nutrition

-Being an animal based protein, whey has a fantastic spread of amino acids and as its bioavailability is very high, it’s about the best choice possible for gaining and maintaining muscle.
+Being an animal-based protein, whey has a fantastic spread of amino acids and as its bioavailability is very high, it’s about the best choice possible for gaining and maintaining muscle.

 To help you decide which one is best for you, we’ve created

-While pure proteins such as WPC and WPI will generally offer the best value for money (in terms of actual protein per dollar), bulking proteins such as Muscle Food 101 have been designed to provide the perfect carbohydrate to protein blend ideal for muscle gain.
+While pure proteins such as WPC and WPI will generally offer the best value for money (in terms of actual protein per dollar), bulking proteins such as Muscle Food 101 has been designed to provide the perfect carbohydrate to protein blend ideal for muscle gain.

-Muscle Food 101 combines proteins and carbohydrates with healthy fats (medium chain triglycerides).
-If you are looking for a convenient all in one product, Muscle Food 101 is a very convenient post training meal and general weight gainer.
+Muscle Food 101 combines proteins and carbohydrates with healthy fats (medium-chain triglycerides).
+If you are looking for a convenient all in one product, Muscle Food 101 is a very convenient post-training meal and general weight gainer.